evernym/verity-sdk/README.md

 The instructions for this SDK use the following terms:

-* **Verity server instance** - An demo version of the Verity server for testing the SDK
+* **Verity server instance** -- A demo version of the Verity server for testing the SDK

-* **Example application** - A sample application provided by Evernym that demonstrates the basic steps involved in various Connect.Me transactions
+* **Example application** -- A sample application provided by Evernym that demonstrates the basic steps involved in various Connect.Me transactions

 ## Setup